-Power Link allows you to switch LINA units on and off at the same time, or put the LINA Network DAC and LINA Master Clock in and out of sleep mode at the same time.
+Power Link allows you to switch LINA units on and off at the same time.

 To enable Power Link, use two RJ45 cables to connect the POWER LINK sockets on each unit.

 dCS Mosaic

 dCS Mosaic is a bespoke collection of hardware and software modules that allow you to access your digital music.
 With dCS Mosaic, you can stream content from the following: